catseye/hatoucan/README.md

 Alternatively, put the `script` directory somewhere on your search path, and the script can be invoked simply as `hatoucan`.

-Note, it is not finished yet.
-We'll have a test suite soon...
+Note, it is not finished yet, but there's the start of a test suite.